clojurewerkz/neocons.docs/articles/traversing.md

 {% gist 32e0da63195ee8f24d22 %}

-TBD: more options, more examples
+Accepted options are:

+ * `:order` (a string, default: `"breadth_first"`): specifies what tranversal order to use: [depth first](http://en.wikipedia.org/wiki/Depth-first_search) or [breadth first](http://en.wikipedia.org/wiki/Breadth-first_search)
+ * `:uniqueness` (a string, default: `"node_global"`)
+ * `:max-depth` (an integer, no default)
+ * `:return-filter` (a map, default: `{:language "builtin" :name "all"}`)
+ * `:prune-evaluator` (a map, default: `{:language "builtin" :name "none"}`)
+ * `:relationships` (a map, no default): a map with two mandatory keys, `:direction` and `:type` that specifies what relationships should be followed during the traversal.
+Example: `{:direction "all" :type "friend"}`.

+For more information, see the [Neo4J REST API traversals guide](http://docs.neo4j.org/chunked/milestone/rest-api-traverse.html).

-### Working with Paths
+### Working with paths

+Path in a graph is a sequence of nodes and relationships.
+A path has a start (a node) and an end (also a node).
+Paths are finite and always have length associated with them.
+A lot of power of graph databases comes from efficient calculation of paths (for example, shortest paths).

+Paths in Neocons are represented as immutable Clojure maps (technically, `clojurewerkz.neocons.rest.records.Path` record instances) that are guaranteed to have several attributes:

+ * `:start`: a URI that points to the ending point (always a node) in this path.
+You can fetch the node using the `clojurewerkz.neocons.rest.nodes/fetch-from` function
+ * `:end`: a URI that points to the ending point (always a node) in this path.
+You can fetch the node using the `clojurewerkz.neocons.rest.nodes/fetch-from` function
+ * `:length`: a length of this path as an integer
+ * `:nodes`: a collection of node records on this path
+ * `:relationships`: a collection of relationship records on this path

+### Path traversals

+Path traversals walk the graph, follow certain relationships, accumulate nodes/relationships/segments and return them as paths.
-To perform relationship traversal, use the `clojurewerkz.neocons.rest.paths/traverse` function.
+To perform a path traversal, use the `clojurewerkz.neocons.rest.paths/traverse` function:

+{% gist 411b49bf933b2fbe3859 %}

+### Path predicates

 Several predicate functions make it easy to determine whether a particular node or relationship belong to a path:

 * `clojurewerkz.neocons.rest.paths/node-in?`,
 * `clojurewerkz.neocons.rest.paths/relationship-in?`